epsil/spotgen/README.md

 Feedback
 --------

 Please post suggestions and bug reports at the project's [bug tracker](https://github.com/epsil/spotgen/issues).
-When reporting a bug, it is helpful to include the minimum number of steps necessary to reproduce the problem, as well as the version number (`spotgen --version`).
+When reporting a bug, it is helpful to include the minimum number of steps necessary to reproduce the problem, the platform used, and the version number (`spotgen --version`).

 Thanks
 ------